tumagonx/nwjs_docs_old/Getting-Started-with-node-webkit.md

 **Example 3.
 Using node.js**

-You can call node.js and modules directly fomr the DOM.
+You can call node.js and modules directly from the DOM.
 So it enable endless possibilities for writing apps with node-webkit.

 ```html
 <html>